kamilkaczmareksolutions/Recipe_Generator/manual.md

 ## Notes
 - The best models for recipe generation are from 'GPT-4 family' but other like GPT-3.5 Turbo can also be effective.
 - The estimated time for recipe generation is based on the time taken to create the first recipe and is adjusted as more recipes are generated.
+- This thing is not generating instructions how you should prepare your meals, however you can add it to the prompt, if you want.